Restoring lives. Preventing Crime. Strengthening Communities.

 Who we serve

-CJHS offers unique programs for a variety of marginalized youth and adults, many of whom have experienced trauma that has contributed to their involvement in the justice system.
-We work to remove the barriers to housing, education and employment that these individuals face.
+CJHS offers unique programs for marginalized youth and adults from all walks of life, most of whom have experienced trauma that has contributed to their involvement in the justice system.
+We work to remove the barriers to housing, education and employment that these individuals face, so they can make positive changes and move forward with their lives.

 An informed community active in preventing crime.